 Parent’s first job is to offer a safe, secure environment to their children.
 Children continuously explore their environment and surrounding to play and explore.
 This exploration helps them learn, develop and grow but can also land them into trouble.

 Though most parents follow safety guidelines, it is not a far fetched scenario that parents cannot be with their children all the time.
-Children must be taught generic safety guidelines.
+Even if you’re home, your kids might be playing outside or doing a risky experiment in their home science lab.
+And so, children must be taught generic safety guidelines.